 - Other End-of-Life Expenses

-4. What is the Oldest Age Coverage will be Issued?
+3. What is the Oldest Age that Coverage can be Issued?

 The majority of California insurance providers will award initial coverage until the age of 80 or 85.
 There are, however, a select few companies that will sign off on funeral insurance coverage up until 90 years old.